IBM/model-evaluation-workbench/README.md

 -  See below screen shot for the successful deployment of the app to the cloud
 ![](Images/bxPush.png)

-- Open IBM Cloud Console, Under Dashboard you shouls see the above deployed application running.
+- Open IBM Cloud Console, Under Dashboard you should see the above deployed application running.
 Click on the application.
 ![](Images/CloudDeployRunningApp.png)
 - Click on Visist app URL link to launch the application.
 ![](Images/Model_LaunchScreen.png)